RV Shopping Again?

 “Body work?
 What for?
 Why don’t they just buy a brand new RV with the insurance money?”

 “Not for the RV, ya dolt.
-I’m talking about the girls getting body work done on themselves.”
+I’m talking about the girls getting body work done on their figures.”

 “I don’t know so much if I like the idea of them having all that fun after we’re gone?”